WilliamBidle/williambidle.github.io/docs/_posts/2022-12-04-Fun-with-Autoencoders.md

                 validation_data=(test, test), # use our test data set as validation verbose = 0) # hide the output while training
 ```

+And we are done!
+That was easy.
+Now how did it do?
+Let's look at the first test data point and compare it with the result after passing it through our autoencoder.

 ```python
 encoded_test = encoder.predict(test) # encode our features